iremkapucuoglu/p4b-website/content/en/posts/2022-12-31-map4citizens.md

 ![Citizen Engagement Workshop](/images/blog/map4citizens/workshop.webp "Insights from our Citizen Engagement Workshop") _Figure 1: Understanding the citizens needs and wishes_

 After studying the citizen's wishes and needs, we carefully developed an application concept and straight away started with the development of the first alpha version.
-In a usability testing phase, we got highly valuable feedback and plenty of input for a last development sprint.
+In a usability testing phase, we got highly valuable feedback and plenty of input for a final development sprint.

-Now, are happy to announce that the beta-version is now online for Munich and ready to be used by its citizens: https://citizens.plan4better.de/.
+Now, are happy to announce that the beta-version is online for Munich and ready to be used by its citizens: https://citizens.plan4better.de/.

 ## Functionalities

+The application is shaped all around the concept of the 15-min-city and comes with multiple functionalities:
-The heart of the application is a 15-min-city-score. - tailored on first access, the user picks how long they'd like to reach specific locations, sliding from 5 to 15 minutes.
+- **15-Min-Score:** Tailored on first access, the user picks how long they'd maximum like to travel specific locations.
+The personalized score shows how well the cities meets those needs.

-TO BE CONTINUED ...
+- **Isochrones:** Calculation of catchment areas with different modes (walking, cycling, transit).
+- **POIs:** Visualization of Points-of-Interest (POIs), such as supermarkets, schools and leisure options.
+- **Environmental information:** Additional layers such as noise levels, population density, and land use.
+- **Public transport quality classes (German: [ÖV-Güteklassen](/en/docs/oev_gueteklasse/)):** Shows on a city-wide indicator, how good the public transport supply is.

 ![Map4Citizens](/images/blog/map4citizens/mockups.webp "Map4Citizens")
-_Figure 2: The new application - Map4Citizens_
+_Figure 2: Map4Citizens_

-The Flowers of Proximity methodology was used to assess and codify citizens' relation with accessibility and their interaction with the urban environment.
-Later on, incorporated into the application as Personal Mobility Flower.

-By applying such methodology, we can meet the different data relevance for the user, and deliver it accordingly.
-The Flower of Proximity is calculated by the time taken to reach different points of interest.

-Map4Citizen also displays the 15-Minute Score for its cities.
-Both scores are shown through an interactive gradient.
-Navigate and interact with your town and neighborhood.
-Whether you are a city planning pro or a resident, you get to see your region's sustainability with a click.
-Get to know more about 15 Minute Score and Sustainability.
+Now it's your turn!
+How much does your neighborhood fulfill your needs?
+Whether you are a city planning pro or a resident, you get to see your cities mobility and local accessibility options with a simple [click](https://citizens.plan4better.de/ "Visit Map4Citizens").

 ## Interested in becoming a pilot partner?

-The aim is to develop this beta version further into a multi-functional CitizenGIS, which can be offered to municipalities, counties and other public authorities worldwide as Software-as-a-Service.
+The aim is to develop this beta-version further into a multi-functional CitizenGIS, which can be offered to municipalities, counties and other public authorities worldwide as Software-as-a-Service - and made available to all their citizens.
 To shape the application according to the cities wishes and needs, we are currently looking for pilot partners.
 If you are interested, just [get in contact with us](/en/contact/ "Contact")!

 ## Thanks!